Ion Media: As Ion Media Networks

-In 2006, the company adopted its current name.
+In early 2006, the company adopted its current name.

+A few months later, Ion launched a new,children's brand along with NBC Universal (along its now-defunct subsidiary Classic Media), book company Scholastic and Canada-based Corus to plan a weekday afternoon block and a 24/7 channel in January.

 In May 2007, Ion, NBC Universal, and Citadel LLC reached an agreement for the recapitalization of Ion.
 Citadel acquired the public common stock of the company, as part of the plan to take the company private.
 In addition, Citadel invested $100 million of new capital into the company to further support management's plan to revitalize the TV network.

 In November 2007, Ion Media Networks was taken to trial, having been sued in Federal Court by Positive Ions, Inc for trademark infringement of the use of the word Ion, resulting in a $1.7 million settlement awarded to Positive Ions, Inc.

-In 2008, Ion Media Networks and Comcast reached an agreement to not only continue to carry Ion Television, but also introduced two new digital networks Qubo and Ion Life.
+In 2008, Ion Media Networks and Comcast reached an agreement to not only continue to carry Ion Television, but also introduced two new digital networks Qubo (its block launched two years later) and Ion Life.
 By January 2009, Ion had another subchannel network, Urban TV, in the works with BET founder Robert L. Johnson targeted to African-Americans.

 In April 2009, it was announced that Ion Media Networks was once again facing balance sheet problems.
 The company disclosed that it was in discussions with lenders on "a comprehensive recapitalization" of its balance sheet.
 That translates to an effort to restructure its considerable debt, which stands at $2.7 billion as of April 2009, according to The Wall Street Journal.

 On May 19, 2009, Ion Media Networks filed for Chapter 11 bankruptcy protection, putting the Ion network under bankruptcy for the second time, saying it had reached an agreement with holders of 60% of its first lien secured debt that would extinguish all of its $2.7 billion in legacy debt and preferred stock and recapitalize the company with a $150 million new funding commitment.
 It emerged from bankruptcy in December, under the ownership of its bondholders & secured lenders/first lien holders, wiping out Citadel's ownership.